All Episodes

 If they wanted an issue buried, a story, whatever, it got buried.

-And I asked this yesterday, how is it, ladies and gentlemen, that with all of that media support and all of that money, how is it that the American people in virtually every poll you look at know enough about this bill to oppose it?
+Now, how is it, and I asked this yesterday, how is it, ladies and gentlemen, that with all of that media support and all of that money, how is it that the American people in virtually every poll you look at know enough about this bill to oppose it?

-And at the top of the list of reasons why is a guy named Rush Limbaugh.
+And at the top of the list of reasons why is a guy named Rush Limbaugh and then the alternative media which this program has spawned.

-I say this with no ego, it's fact.
+I say this with no ego.

 You can look it up.

-Larger, more powerful than ever.
+And yet here we are, larger, more powerful than ever.

-And we have, in in terms of the American people being informed on a subject, us in the little old new media have overcome the efforts of the Obama PR machine, the state-controlled media, to position this bill as something that it isn't.
+And we have, in terms of the American people being informed on a subject, us in the little old new media have overcome the efforts of the Obama PR machine, the state-controlled media, to position this bill as something that it isn't.

 And that's why they're scared.

-That's why they're worried, and that's why they're mad, and they have every reason to be mad.
+That's why they're worried, and that's why they're mad.

-It's like this health care business.
+It's like this healthcare business.

-There's a way to look at the global warming is a way to look at this too.
+There's a way to look at this too.

-And I would say the same thing about health care here.
+And I would say the same thing about healthcare here.

-If you realize that at the end of all this, be it health care or be it climate change, cap and trade, at the end of all this is large amounts of money for lots of people.
+If you realize that at the end of all this, be it healthcare or be it climate change, cap and trade, at the end of all this is large amounts of money for lots of people.

-So if you are over in Copenhagen and you're attending this farce of a convention, and you realize that your whole scheme is blown up as a hoax, and you realize that people in ever larger numbers are finding out what a hoax it is, that there is no man-made global warming.
+So if you are over in Copenhagen and you're attending this farce of a convention and you realize that your whole scheme is blown up as a hoax and you realize that people in ever larger numbers are finding out what a hoax it is, that there is no man-made global warming, you then realize you're going to get shut out of the dollar gravy train.

 If you beat them on this, if we all beat them on this, you are costing them gazillions of dollars that they're probably already figuratively spending.